-Trained as a violinist, Matthew is a former member of the Chicago Civic Orchestra and holds degrees in violin performance from Queens College and the Chicago College of Performing Arts where his principal teachers were Burton Kaplan and Shmuel Ashkenasi.
-Matthew holds a Master’s degree in Orchestral Conducting from Queens College where he was a student of Maurice Peress.
-He received additional training at the prestigious Pierre Monteux School for Conductors as a Quimby Family Foundation Fellow where he studied with Michael Jinbo.
+An accomplished violinist, Kasper was a member of the Chicago Civic Orchestra and holds degrees in violin performance from Queens College’s Aaron Copland School of Music where he was a student of Burton Kaplan and the Chicago College of Performing Arts where his teacher was Shmuel Ashkenasi.
+Kasper also studied chamber music with Marcy Rosen, Daniel Phillips, Robert Chen and Roger Chase.
+Additionally, Kasper holds a Master’s degree in Orchestral Conducting from Queens College’s Aaron Copland School of Music where he was a scholarship student of Maurice Peress.
+Additional conducting studies took place as a scholarship student at the prestigious Pierre Monteux School for Conductors in where his principal teacher was Michael Jinbo.